gnuarmeclipse/gnuarmeclipse.github.io-source/_posts/web/2015-09-14-web-new-look.md

 Currently the only GitHub equivalent is to Watch projects, which will enable a notification for each project release.

-It might be possible that the old email distribution list to be migrated to a notification service, but details are not yet known.

-For those interested in receiving notifications, the recommandation is to subscribe to GitHub, by clicking the **Watch** button and selecting **Watching**).
+For those interested in receiving notifications, the recommendation is to subscribe to GitHub, by clicking the **Watch** button and selecting **Watching**).

 ![GNU ARM Eclipse GitHub Releases]({{ site.baseurl }}/images/2015/github-gae-releases.png)

+Be sure you subscribe to **Watch** the **gnuarmeclipse/gnuarmeclipse.github.io** project to receive notifications for Web posts.

 ## The Web has a new look